alecgao066/TRICARE/README.md

 # Deep-learning triage of 3D pathology datasets for comprehensive and efficient pathologist assessments

 This repository contains code for training **TRICARE**, a deep learning triage framework that identifies high-risk 2D cross sections within large 3D pathology datasets to enable time-efficient pathologist evaluation. **TRICARE** leverages context from a subset of neighboring depth levels, achieving better performance than models that learn solely from isolated 2D levels.
+Please refer to our [preprint](https://www.biorxiv.org/content/10.1101/2025.07.20.665804v1) for more details.

 ## Table of Contents
 - [Install](#Install)